zaurshamilov-bit/airweave/README.md

 ## Key Features
 - **No code reqired, but extensible**: Users that prefer not to touch any code can make their app searchable in a few clicks
 - **White-Labeled Multi-Tenant Support**: Ideal for SaaS builders, Airweave provides a streamlined OAuth2-based platform for syncing data across multiple tenants while maintaining privacy and security.
-- **Chunk Generators**: Each source (like a database, API, or file system) defines a `async def generate_chunks()` that yields data in a consistent format.
+- **Entity Generators**: Each source (like a database, API, or file system) defines a `async def generate_entities()` that yields data in a consistent format.
 You can also define your own.
 - **Automated Sync**: Schedule data synchronization or run on-demand sync jobs.
-- **Versioning & Hashing**: Airweave detects changes in your data via hashing, updating only the modified chunks in the vector store.
+- **Versioning & Hashing**: Airweave detects changes in your data via hashing, updating only the modified entities in the vector store.
 - **Multi-Source Support**: Plug in multiple data sources and unify them into a single queryable layer.
 - **Scalable**: Deploy locally via Docker Compose for development (upcoming: deploy with Kubernetes for production scale)